rueven48/Angular/001_homework/README.md

-# Multiplication homework + Show Jason obj of an arr in lists.
+# Multiplication  + Show Jason obj of an arr in lists.